Photo: Ben Thomas

 Photo: Jeremiah LaRocco

 Arapahoe Basin skiers get that same satisfaction of leaving the I-70 party at the Loveland Pass exit, but they then have to drive over the pass.
 The extra effort is worth it though!
 A-Basin has the highest in-bounds skiable terrain in North America.
-As a bonus, A-basin is part of the multi-mountain Epic pass, giving you no excuse to miss out on this Gem experience if you are a Vail Resorts customer.
+As a bonus, A-basin is part of the multi-mountain Ikon pass, giving you no excuse to miss out on this Gem experience if you are an Ikon pass customer.

 Photo: Justin Knabb

 If you are heading to Summit County for a ski holiday, definitely consider adding a day at either hill.
 A half-day warm-up at Loveland on the way to Breck or a few runs at A-Basin on the road to Keystone is a dynamite way to get your vacation off on the right foot.

 The biggest downside with both places for day-trippers is that you are still stuck dealing with I-70 and its hellacious weekend ski traffic to/from Denver.
 If abandoning the interstate is your goal…

 Nearest Mega Resort: Crested Butte (Monarch), None (Eldora)

 “Friends Don’t Let Friends drive I-70” might as well be the motto of these two resorts.
 Though they are far apart geographically (Eldora on the Front Range, Monarch out on the Sawatch Range), both places benefit from a major upside: no need to take the interstate.
 But that’s not all that these two have in common.
 These two ski areas are kindred spirits: mid-size mountains with quad lift access, sitting above die-hard adventure towns (Boulder and Salida, respectively).